-- What Is the Normal Foetal Heartbeat Rate?
+- What Is the Normal Rate of Foetal Heartbeat?

-- What Does The Heartbeat Of A Baby Sound Like?
+- What Does a Baby’s Heartbeat Sound Like?

-- Different Ways Of Hearing The Heartbeat Of The Baby During Pregnancy
+- Different Ways to Hear Baby’s Heartbeat During Pregnancy

 - Can Stress Affect Foetal Heart Rate?

-- Can You Rent Or Buy Foetal Doppler?
+- Can You Rent or Buy a Foetal Doppler?

-When Will You Hear Your Baby’s Heartbeat For The First Time?
+When Can You Hear Your Baby’s Heartbeat for the First Time?

-A normal foetal heartbeat rate ranges for 110 to 180 beats per minute (BPM).
-This may vary in accordance with the movement of the foetus.
+A normal foetal heart rate is between 120 and 160 beats per minute (BPM).
+But this may vary in accordance with the movement of the foetus.
 Your baby’s heartbeat may fluctuate throughout the day and even rise up to 180 or 190.
 This is normal for babies.
-However, in case you have any concerns about your baby’s heartbeat range, you can always reach out to your doctor for clarifications.
+However, in case you have any concerns about your baby’s heart rate, you can always reach out to your doctor for clarification.

-While the foetal heartbeat may sound different to you, most women have stated that it sounds like a thunder of horses galloping.
-Since the heartbeat is very fast and maybe a little difficult to locate if you are using your own monitor, then you may also hear a swishing sound.
-This is the sound of the blood flowing through the umbilical cord.
+Most women say that foetal heartbeat sounds like the thunder of galloping horses.
+The foetal heartbeat is very fast and can be a little difficult to locate if one is using their own monitor.
+If you are trying to monitor at home, you may also hear a swishing sound.
+However, this is the sound of the blood flowing through the uterine vessels.

-Different Ways Of Hearing The Heartbeat Of The Baby During Pregnancy
+Different Ways to Hear Baby’s Heartbeat During Pregnancy

 One of the simplest ways to listen to your baby’s heartbeat is by using a stethoscope.
 A good quality stethoscope will be able to help you hear the foetal heartbeat around 18 to 20 weeks.
 Around this time your baby’s heartbeat will be strong enough for you to hear with a stethoscope.

-All you need to do it place the stethoscope on your belly and move it gently until you hear a strong heartbeat.
-You will need to be patient with this method.
-It is also not very accurate if the baby’s heartbeat isn’t strong enough.
+All you need to do is place the stethoscope on your belly and move it gently until you hear a strong heartbeat.
+You will need to be patient while trying out this method.
+It may not prove to be accurate if your baby’s heartbeat isn’t strong enough.

 Your doctor may also schedule an early ultrasound scan which can help you hear your baby’s heart rate around the eighth week of pregnancy.
 This is usually done if you have a high-risk pregnancy to detect complications early and treat them accordingly.